Eugene Mirman: Radio and podcasts

 In January 2009, Mirman released a satirical self-help book entitled The Will to Whatevs.

 He often appears on StarTalk Radio, hosted by Neil deGrasse Tyson.
 He has also appeared several times on the TV adaptation.

 Mirman guest starred as an "Expert witness" on humorist John Hodgman's podcast Judge John Hodgman.

 Mirman appeared on Ken Reid's TV Guidance Counselor Podcast on April 24, 2015.
 The episode was recorded live as part of the 2015 Eugene Mirman Comedy Festival in Boston.

 Mirman plays a supporting role of Benny the gerbil on the children's podcast This Podcast Has Fleas in 2017.

 Mirman hosted his own podcast, Hold On with Eugene Mirman, in 2017–18.

 Personal life

-On September 7, 2015, Mirman wed his longtime partner Katie Westfall-Tharp (1980 – 2020).
+On September 7, 2015, Mirman wed his longtime partner Katie Westfall-Tharp (1980–2020).
 She was a set decorator who worked on such productions as Inside Amy Schumer and Human Giant.
 The two remained married until Westfall-Tharp's death from cancer on January 29, 2020.
-They had one child together, son Oliver, who was born in 2016.
+They have one son, born in 2016.

+In 2023, Mirman married comedian Therese Plaehn.